MicrosoftDocs/fabric-docs/docs/extensions/extensibility-backend.md

 The frontend (FE) establishes communication with the Fabric FE portal via an IFrame.
 The portal, in turn, interacts with the Fabric backend (BE) by making calls to its exposed public APIs.

 For interactions between the BE development box and the Fabric BE, the Azure Relay serve as a conduit.
 Additionally, the BE development box seamlessly integrates with Lakehouse, performing operations such as saving, reading, and fetching data from this resource.
-The communication is facilitated through the use of Azure Relay and the Fabric Software Development Kit (SDK) installed on the BE development box.
+The communication is facilitated by using Azure Relay and the Fabric Software Development Kit (SDK) installed on the BE development box.

 The authentication for all communication within these components is ensured through Azure Active Directory (AAD), providing a secure and authenticated environment for the interactions between the frontend, backend, Azure Relay, Fabric SDK, and Lakehouse.